Mario Party 8: Critical response

-Mario Party 8 received "mixed" reviews according to the review aggregation website Metacritic.
-In Japan, Famitsu gave it a score of one eight and three sevens for a total of 29 out of 40.
+Mario Party 8 received "mixed or average reviews", according to the review aggregation website Metacritic.

-Common Sense Media reviewer Erin Bell said that it's "Still a good kids' party game, now Wii fun!"
+Common Sense Media reviewer Erin Bell gave the game a score of four out of five stars, writing, "Still a good kids' party game, now Wii fun!"
 GamePro's The Grim Wiiper said, "We all knew when the Wii launched that it would be a strong first-party system.
 The third-party stuff, while interesting, hasn't exactly set the world on fire and Wii owners have been waiting patiently--or not so patiently--for Nintendo to throw open their front doors, Willy Wonka-style, and introduce us to the next magical first-party game."

 In contrast, Matt Casamassina of IGN referred to the single-player mode as "torture" and said that the "graphics don't even impress as a GCN title".
-1UP.com critic Dan Hsu did not enjoy the game either, and criticized its needless dialogue, repetitive cut-scenes and minigames, stating "Mario Party 8 could've used a lot more of that creativity, however, throughout the whole game.
+1UP.com critic Dan Hsu did not enjoy the game either, and criticized its needless dialogue, repetitive cut-scenes and minigames, stating: "Mario Party 8 could've used a lot more of that creativity, however, throughout the whole game.
 Instead, we get a really disappointing (but, as mentioned at the start of this review, inevitably still entertaining) Wii debut for the series.
 Perhaps the next game will truly take advantage of the Wii controls through and through."